hilaily/echo-intro/website/content/index.md

 - Group APIs.
 - Extensible middleware framework.
 - Define middleware at root, group or route level.
+- Data binding for JSON, XML and form payload.
 - Handy functions to send variety of HTTP responses.
 - Centralized HTTP error handling.
 - Template rendering with any template engine.